apache/drill/_docs/sql-ref/functions/002-conversion.md

     | 2008-02-23 12:00:00.0 |
     +------------+

-Convert a Unix Epoch time to a timestamp.
+Convert Unix Epoch time to a timestamp.

     SELECT TO_TIMESTAMP(1427936330) FROM sys.drillbits;
     +------------+